 Dr. DuPéré’s Mini Facelift Techniques

-VISAGE means “face” in French.
+Visage means “face” in French.
 Dr. DuPéré is a facial plastic surgery specialist who takes pride in customizing procedures based on a patient’s specific needs.
 Having trained under 2 of the world’s leading authorities on facial plastic surgery — Dr. Daniel Marchac in Paris, France; and Dr. Bruce Connell in Los Angeles, California — Dr. DuPéré’s ability to produce personalized results is exceptional.

 Combining a mini facelift with other surgical or nonsurgical procedures can produce the type of comprehensive rejuvenation that most patients want.
+Younger patients often enhance their mini facelift results with the following procedures:

 Recovering After a Mini Facelift